 This is a nine-semester program.
 Majors in this program are required to complete class instrument courses as listed below.
 Piano principals may be accepted into this degree program provided they possess sufficient experience and/or aptitude for learning band and orchestral instruments.
 To graduate, piano principals must complete, at a minimum, Piano Level VIII.
 Requirements for each level appear at the end of the Undergraduate Programs section of the Catalog Announcements.

-MUS 323, 337, 342, 455, and 456 are offered on a rotational basis, and students may take these courses out of the sequence listed, if necessary.
+MUS 170, 172, 173, 174, 147, and 117 are offered on a rotational basis, and students may take these courses out of the sequence listed, if necessary.
 Undergraduate string principals will be evaluated by members of the string committee during their fourth-semester jury to determine acceptability for admission to junior-level applied study.
-Any student not admitted to the junior level will be permitted to continue studies in applied music at the sophomore level in order to correct deficiencies or may seek admission to another degree program within the music school.
+Any student not admitted to the junior level will be permitted to continue studies in applied music at the sophomore level in order to correct deficiencies or may seek admission to another degree program within the music departments.

 Students must register each semester for MUS 150 (Field Experiences in Music Education) until they acquire 100 hours of field experience.